tao-seu-309/Learn-stable-diffusion-from-scratch/readme.md

 * VAE from scratch
 * Diffusion from scratch
-* Stable Diffusion from scrach
+* Stable Diffusion from scratch

 ### 5. Lora and ControlNet